ta275/ECE4960_SP19/Programming Assignment 1/README.md

-# Programming Assignment 1: Arithmetic Exception Handling
+# PA1: Arithmetic Exception Handling

 This directory contains the implementation of a utility program that can observe and validate the exception handling of the integer and floating-point arithmetic in Python 3.7.0.
 The exception is validated against IEEE 754 standard for integer and floating-point representation by binary bits.